sebdemanche/leverage-adw-oac/provision-adw/provision-adw.md

     The provisioning process should take **under 5 minutes**.

-9. After having the Autonomous Database instance **created** and **available**, you you may be prompted with a Pop Up window asking you to upgrade (from 18c to 19c, if you have selected 18c as a database version during the provisioning - the database version might be different).
+9. After having the Autonomous Database instance **created** and **available**, you may be prompted with a Pop Up window asking you to upgrade (from 18c to 19c, if you have selected 18c as a database version during the provisioning - the database version might be different).
 You may choose to upgrade the database version after the hands-on session, otherwise the upgrade process can take a few minutes, and you may miss a few exercises during the session.

     This page is known as the **Autonomous Database Details Page**.
 It provides you with status information about your database, and its configuration.
 Get **familiar** with the buttons and tabs on this page.
     ![ADB Creation Details](./images/lab100_adw_readya.png)